vivid-planet/comet/.changeset/long-files-compile.md

 "@comet/cms-admin": patch
 ---

-Enable setting importSource for each individual file in the uploadFiles function
+Enable setting `importSourceId` and `importSourceType` for each individual file in the uploadFiles function